 Ultimately, no matter when you visit, the Winter Flower Show at Phipps Conservatory is a fantastic place to enjoy the holiday season in Pittsburgh.
 Whether you’ve been to Phipps in the past or this is your first visit, the gardens are well-worth seeing during the wintertime.

-In 2019, the Winter Light Show at Phipps is open from 9:30am to 11pm from November 29 through January 12, 2020.
-The Winter Light Garden opens at 5pm each day.
+In 2022, the Winter Flower Show at Phipps is open from November 18 through January 8, 2023.
 Note that Phipps closes at 5pm on Christmas Eve and is closed on Christmas day.